fyrestone/PythonPlugin/README.md

 ![Plugin colorsquare running](https://raw.githubusercontent.com/fyrestone/PythonPlugin/master/images/PythonPlugin_colorsquare_running.gif)

-Click "Preview Stream" button in the OBS GUI.
+Click "Preview Stream" button on the OBS GUI.
 Wow, your demo is running!
 Press key "W" "R" "G" "B" on the keyboard and enjoy it.